TheSoftwareHouse/Kakunin/docs/steps-elements.md

 ## `I press the ":keyName" key`

-Performs a key press operation on `:keyName` key. (non-preferred method)
+Performs a key press operation on `:keyName` key.

+Since latest changes in WebDriver, perform press key (e.g. press ENTER key) on the active element is not supported.
+In this case, we suggest to use `I press the ":keyName" key on the ":elementName" element` step.

 ---